 The Quilt Ledger (Christiana, PA)

-Looking for a one-stop shop?
-For those who sew, find fabric, notions, thread and patterns.
+For those who sew, find fabric, notions, thread and patterns, these shops have it all.
 If you’d rather purchase a fully made, ready to cuddle quilt – they have those too.
 Be sure to give yourself plenty of time to browse.
 There’s lots to look at!

 The Old Country Store (Intercourse, PA)